godotengine/godot-docs/tutorials/3d/working_with_3d_skeletons.rst

 What we used now was local pose.
 By default all bones are not modified.
 But this Transform tells us nothing about relationship between bones.
 This information is needed for quite a number of tasks.
-How can we get it? here comes global transform:
+How can we get it?
+Here comes global transform:

 **To find bone global Transform we use get_bone_global_pose(id) function**

-We will find global Transform for lowerarm bone
+We will find global Transform for lowerarm bone:

 ::